TeamNexus/aabs/README.md

 Command Line-Options
 ==========

-	-d|--devices		List of devices which should be built, seperated by a single space.
-Default: * to build all devices -r|--roms			List of ROMs which should be built, seperated by a single space.
-Default: * to build all ROMs -S|--skip-sync		Flag, which tells the build-system to skip "repo sync".
-Default: false -U|--skip-upload	Flag, which tells the build-system to skip the build-uploads.
-Default: false
+	-s, --skip-sync        No synchronization of ROM-sources
+	-b, --skip-build       Skips building the ROM
+	-u, --skip-patch       Don't run let AABS-patcher run over the build -u, --skip-upload      Don't upload the ROM
+	-d, --devices          Devices which should be built by AABS (Comma-separated, Have to be defined in aabs.build.php) -r, --roms             ROMS which should be built by AABS (Comma-separated, Have to be defined in aabs.build.php)

 License
 ==========